,

 Good Management Practices

-• Weaning is stressful to calves.
-It is best to conduct other stressful procedures such as vaccination, castration and dehorning at least two to three weeks prior to weaning
+• Conduct stressful procedures such as vaccination, castration and dehorning at least two to three weeks prior to weaning.

 • Watch weaned calves carefully to see that they are all eating and drinking.
-Calves that are slow to come to feed may be showing early signs of shipping fever or pneumonia.
+Calves that are slow to come to feed may be showing early signs of sickness.

 • Isolate all sick calves as soon as possible where they can be given proper care and where they will not infect other calves.

 • Calves under weaning stress need energy from feed.
 Feed must be palatable.
-Calves will usually start eating good quality long hay quicker than chopped hay, grain or pellets.
+Calves will usually start eating good quality long hay sooner than chopped hay, grain or pellets.

-• Preconditioning programs may be benefial when marketing calves.
+• Preconditioning programs may be beneficial when marketing calves.

 • To reduce shrink in marketing calves, ensure that they have been on dry feed and handled quietly.